ECB prepares more aid for virus-stricken euro zone

 By Balazs Koranyi and Francesco Canepa

-FRANKFURT, June 4 (Reuters) - The European Central Bank is certain to give the ailing euro zone economy another shot in the arm and the only question is the timing, with arguments split between a move on Thursday and holding out until July.
+FRANKFURT, June 4 (Reuters) - The European Central Bank is certain to give the ailing euro zone economy another shot in the arm but, with arguments split over its timing, the only question is whether it will act on Thursday or hold out until July.

 As a coronavirus-induced recession runs deeper and longer than expected, governments are running record deficits to cushion the impact, putting a greater burden on the ECB to soak up this new debt and keep borrowing costs manageable.